 Conclusion – How much exercise does a Border Collie need?

-Border Collies are a high energy and highly intelligent working breed.
-They require a minimum of 30 – 60 minutes physical exercise daily, but preferably more.
+Border Collies are high energy and highly intelligent working breed.
+They require a minimum of 30 – 60 minutes of physical exercise daily, but preferably more.
 Due to their high intelligence, it is crucial to challenge and stimulate their mind.
 This is probably more important than just physical exercise.
 A Border Collie that is bored will look for ways to keep themselves busy.
 This can lead to severe behavior problems such as digging, barking, destructive behavior, nipping and even aggression.